pursuit-curriculum/unit-front-end-web-development/intro-to-dom/readme.md

 **Note**: If the image is broken, you can use the one in this lesson's `assets` folder or use a search engine to find another image.

 Oh!
 The image is huge.
-Shrink them down a bit.
+You can shrink it down a bit.

 ```js
 eggos.style.width = "100%";